-The Minelab GPX 5000 detector was released in the fall of 2010 and is currently still in production.
-I got one the same year and have been using the Minelab GPX 5000 ever since.
-See First Alaska Gold with the Minelab GPX 5000 at Steve's Mining Journal.
+The Minelab GPX 5000 detector was released in the fall of 2010 and is still in production.
+I got one the same year - see First Alaska Gold with the Minelab GPX 5000 at Steve's Mining Journal.

 The Minelab series of pulse induction (PI) metal detectors starting with the SD 2000 are widely acknowledged as being some of the most powerful gold nugget prospecting detectors currently available.
 The GPX 5000 is the latest and most refined in the series.
 I can say that having used all the models the changes from model to model were gradual, but the difference between a Minelab SD 2000 and a Minelab GPX 5000 is nothing short of astounding.
 Minelab has dramatically refined this technology over the years.
 See Steve's Guide to Differences of Minelab SD, GP, & GPX for details.

 I believe that Minelab has really squeezed about all the performance I think I can expect out of a pulse induction (PI) with the GPX 5000.
 The stability, depth, and sensitivity are superb, as is the ability to adjust the machine to handle almost any ground mineralization or hot rocks that may be encountered.

 There are only two things that I can see that realistically can be improved on at this point.
 First, the the iron discrimination system, which is unreliable in general and of no use at all on deep targets.
 Second, the overall physical package, which has changed little since the SD 2000 first came out.
 The harness and bungee system is actually quite effective and comfortable for long hours of detecting but the separate battery and lack of speaker are an issue.
 However, it is possible with modern high capacity batteries to eliminate the separate battery/cable system and add an external speaker.
 Minelab would then be doing for people what many are now doing with aftermarket add on equipment.